2017 Wigan Warriors season

 The Wigan Warriors play Rugby League in Wigan, England.
 Their 2017 season results in the Super League XXII, 2017 Challenge Cup, and 2017 World Club Series are shown below.

-World Club Series
+World Club Challenge

 As winners of the 2016 Super League Grand Final, Wigan Warriors qualified for the 2017 World Club Series.
 The game saw them play Cronulla-Sutherland Sharks whom they beat providing the Super League's first ever win in the World Club Series era of the tournament.

 Super League

 Wigan's Super League form was relatively poor during the 2017 season.
 The year was the first time they had lost ten more games since 2009, and the first time they had failed to qualify for the play-offs since 2006.